librecores/librecores-ci-jenkins-server/README.md

 The instance is **under construction** now.
 In the case of any questions, please use bugtracker in this GitHub project.

+## GitHub Integration

+We have a [librecores-ci-bot](https://github.com/librecores-ci-bot), which allows integrating with GitHub projects.

+Commonly it requires the following permissions:
+* Read-only - for accessing repos
+* Write permission - for commenting and approving pull requests/commits
+* Webhook - for automated hook management within repo/organization (not really required since project admins can setup hooks on their own)

 ## Contacts

 * [Oleg Nenashev](https://github.com/oleg-nenashev) - Instance maintainer: CI instance itself